The use of social media marketing by small and medium-sized businesses (SMBs) in the US continues to grow.

 Nearly three out of five small businesses said they will spend more on social advertising, promoted postings and sponsored tweets.

 Users exposed to a Promoted Tweet impression had an average 22% higher message association than those not exposed to Promoted Tweets.

 Facebook (68.7%) leads among free social media platforms that small and medium businesses (SMBs) use for marketing.

-Rate this post via emarketer.com On the mobile front, Pew found that 9% of all mobile phone owners used Twitter on their phones, including 22% of users ages 18 to 24.
+via emarketer.com On the mobile front, Pew found that 9% of all mobile phone owners used Twitter on their phones, including 22% of users ages 18 to 24.
 Meanwhile, marketers are focusing on Twitter’s advertising products, Promoted Tweets, Trends and Accounts, and determining how well they work for their brands.
-In January […]
+In January 2012, search engine […]